dgpt/zge-peace/README.md

 # zge-peace

 ZGameEditor visualization for "Peace" by dxdy.
 The scene grows a cherry tree from seed in sync with audio and keeps the full tree framed at all times.
-The tree is built with ZGE Camera, Model, Mesh and SpawnModel components rather than a full-screen shader.
+The tree is implemented with ZGE components: a Model with `Definitions` for a quad mesh, shader, and material, and an `OnRender` section that uses the material and renders the mesh while a Camera tracks the growth.

 ## Controls
 1. **Rotation Speed** – orbit rate of the camera around the tree.